samantha-bothwell/BinaryShapeClust/README.md

 <!-- badges: end -->

-This repository is accompanies “Shape-Based Clustering of Daily Weigh-In Trajectories using Dynamic Time Warping” (doi).
+This repository is accompanies “Pattern-Based Clustering of Daily Weigh-In Trajectories using Dynamic Time Warping” (doi).
 The aim of the paper was to use Dynamic Time Warping, a shape-based clutering method, to cluster binary trajectories and evaluate patterns.
 Study data is not made